NREL/BuildingMOTIF/README.md

 [![Documentation Status](https://readthedocs.org/projects/buildingmotif/badge/?version=latest)](https://buildingmotif.readthedocs.io/en/latest/?badge=latest)
 [![codecov](https://codecov.io/gh/NREL/BuildingMOTIF/branch/main/graph/badge.svg?token=HAFSYH45NX)](https://codecov.io/gh/NREL/BuildingMOTIF)

+**BuildingMOTIF is in rapid early development and is NOT recommended for production applications at this point.
+Curious users are encouraged to use BuildingMOTIF and report bugs, workflow improvement suggestions, and features requests to this repository.**

 The Building Metadata OnTology Interoperability Framework (BuildingMOTIF) is a tool for working with the following semantic data models.

 - [ASHRAE 223P](https://www.ashrae.org/about/news/2018/ashrae-s-bacnet-committee-project-haystack-and-brick-schema-collaborating-to-provide-unified-data-semantic-modeling-solution)